 Court Records are public, and are accessible by anyone.
 These records include a court case file containing a docket and all filings and documents filed in your court case.
 You can access court records via the internet service ‘Public Access to Court Electronic Records’, or at the Pickens County Clerk of Court in the county where the case was filed.

 Every state maintains a record of people’s criminal background.
 These online databases are all connected and you can track criminal histories from any other state.
 Go to the Pickens County Courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you are able to get a listing of all the arrests, charges, or convictions for any crimes, which can include: